undergrad-partner-school

 Luther College is deeply committed to sustainability and environmental stewardship.
 It has implemented various initiatives, such as geo-thermal heating and cooling systems, and a wind turbine that supplies a substantial amount of energy to the campus.
 The college also offers numerous opportunities for students to engage in community service, both locally and globally, promoting a sense of social responsibility and global citizenship.
 With its strong academic programs, nurturing environment, and commitment to sustainability, Luther College offers students a unique and fulfilling educational experience.

-Located in Decorah, IA, Luther College is a private four-year college.
-This school uses a 4-1-4 calendar.
-It has an acceptance rate of 73%.
-The freshman retention rate at Luther College is 79% and the six-year graduation rate is 75%.
+Luther College is a private four-year college located in Decorah, IA.
+This educational institution operates on a 4-1-4 calendar.
+It has an acceptance rate of 84%.
+The freshman retention rate at Luther College is 77% and the six-year graduation rate is 71%.

-To find out more about what Luther College has to offer to its students, read on for the latest data reported by this school.
+Learn more about what Luther College has to offer based on the most recent data this institution has reported.

 Quick Facts